Etheirys/Brio/README.md

 ## Features
 * Creation and Deletion of GPose actors
+* Change the Penumbra collection applied to GPose actors
-* Redraw control of GPose Actors
+* Redraw control of GPose actors
 * NPC Appearance Hack (Allows you to apply NPC appearances to players without breaking tools like Penumbra)

 ## Installation